Friday, November 1, 2024

 My concern over this issue is the single most significant issue for me.
 Not because I am worried about my life being aborted, but because I am a Christian and must stand up for the innocent who cannot defend themselves.
 Abortion = murder.

-The Democrat party platform in recent years has moved from wanting "safe, legal, and rare" abortions to parking a mobile abortion clinic outside of the party's convention in 2024.
+The Democrat party platform in recent years has moved from wanting "safe, legal, and rare" abortions to making abortion the focus of their platform at the party's convention in 2024.
 Prolife Democrats are extremely rare in federal politics and most state level politics.
 Some refuse to answer the questions of whether medical care should be given in the case of a failed abortion attempt that results in a live birth.

 Republicans are getting soft on their pro-life stance.
 With the fall of Roe v Wade, Trump has assessed the political climate and backed up from abolition of abortion in order to appease pro-choice (death) voters.
 The most significant moral issue of our time cannot pander to death dealers.